RobotLocomotion/drake/drake/doc/buildcop.rst

  Dear $AUTHOR,

- The oncall build cop, $BUILD_COP, believes that your PR $NUMBER may have broken the Drake continuous integration build.
+ The oncall build cop, $BUILD_COP, believes that your PR $NUMBER may have broken Drake's continuous integration build.
 It is possible to break the build even if your PR passed continuous integration on presubmit, because additional platforms and tests are built in postsubmit.

  The specific build failures under investigation are:
- $LINK_TO_JENKINS
- $LINK_TO_JENKINS
- ...
+ $LINK_TO_BROKEN_BUILD_ON_JENKINS
+ $LINK_TO_BROKEN_BUILD_ON_JENKINS

- Therefore, the build cop has created this revert PR and started a complete postsubmit build.
-If you do nothing, this PR will be merged if that build passes, no sooner than 60 minutes from now.
+ Therefore, the build cop has created this revert PR and started a complete postsubmit build to determine whether your PR was in fact the cause of the problem.
+If that build passes, this revert PR will be merged 60 minutes from now.
 You can then fix the problem at your leisure, and send a new PR to reinstate your change.

  If you believe your original PR did not actually break the build, please explain on this thread.

- If you believe you can fix the break promptly in lieu of revert, please explain on this thread, and send a PR to the build cop for review ASAP.
+ If you believe you can fix the break promptly in lieu of a revert, please explain on this thread, and send a PR to the build cop for review ASAP.

  If you believe your original PR definitely did break the build and should be